tomaszkacprzak/tomaszkacprzak.github.io/index.md

 I have worked on building end-to-end simulations of various telescope images, using parametric models for galaxy populations.
 I have pioneered the use of Approximate Bayesian Computation techniques to constrain galaxy population models with simulations.
-I worked on DES, CFHT and Subaru results, as well as statistical and computations techniques enabling the practical use of this approach.
+I worked on DES, CFHT and Subaru results, as well as statistical and computational techniques enabling the practical use of this approach.

 ### Weak gravitational lensing analysis